Do emollients and moisturisers help control eczema?

-Eczema is a chronic skin disorder, the main symptoms being dry skin and intense itching.
-Skin lesions include redness, crusts, scratches, and oozing.
-Moisturisers are a cornerstone of eczema treatment, but there is uncertainty about their efficacy and whether one moisturiser is preferable to another.
+Eczema is a chronic (long-lasting) skin disorder.
+Its main symptoms are dry skin and intense itching.
+Affected areas appear red, with crusts and scratches, and may ooze fluid.
+Moisturisers are considered important in eczema treatment, but there is uncertainty about how well they work, and whether any one moisturiser works better - and is preferable - to another.

-We reviewed 77 studies (up to December 2015), including 6603 people with mainly mild to moderate eczema.
-Age varied between four months and 84 years (mean: 18.6 years).
-There were slightly more women than men.
-Most studies lasted between two to six weeks, with a few lasting six months.
+We searched the medical literature up to December 2015, and identified 77 relevant studies with 6603 participants, with mainly mild to moderate eczema.
+Participant age ranged from four months to 84 years (mean: 18.6 years).
+Most studies lasted between two and six weeks; a few lasted six months.

 Most moisturisers appeared to be effective.
-Almost a third of the studies reported how people assessed their eczema.
-Only 13 assessed satisfaction with the moisturiser.
-Side effects were reported in 41 studies, although this information was often limited (mainly smarting, stinging, itch, redness).
-The studies mostly evaluated physician-assessed eczema severity (65 studies).
+Twenty-four studies reported participant-assessed eczema severity.
+Only 13 studies assessed participant satisfaction with the moisturiser.
+Side effects (adverse events) were reported in 41 studies, although this information was often limited (mainly smarting, stinging, itch, redness).
+Most studies evaluated physician-assessed severity of eczema (65 studies).
 Other outcomes addressed were skin barrier function (29 studies), flare prevention (16), quality of life (10), and corticosteroid use (8).

-According to the physicians, moisturisers reduced eczema severity compared with no moisturiser (three studies), but the reduction was too small to be considered important enough for a patient.
-There were fewer flares (two studies) and less topical corticosteroids were needed (two studies).
+According to physicians, moisturisers reduced eczema severity compared with no moisturiser (3 studies), but the reduction was too small to be considered meaningful for patients.
+Moisturiser use resulted in fewer flares (2 studies), and reduced the need for topical corticosteroids (2 studies).
 Participant-assessed eczema severity and satisfaction were not evaluated.
 There was no difference in the number of adverse events reported.

-Participants thought Atopiclair (containing glycyrrhetinic acid) was over four times more effective in improving eczema-severity than the vehicle, i.e. carrier (three studies).
-However, the physicians did not find a difference considered important enough for a patient.
-Atopiclair led to greater reduction of itch (four studies), more frequent satisfaction (two studies), and fewer flares (three studies).
+Participants thought Atopiclair (containing glycyrrhetinic acid) was more than four times more effective at improving eczema-severity than the control (i.e. identical looking, but without glycyrrhetinic acid) (3 studies).
+However, physicians did not identify a meaningful difference for patients.
+Atopiclair led to greater reduction of itch (4 studies), more frequent participant satisfaction (2 studies), and fewer flares (3 studies).
 The number of reported adverse events was similar in each group.

 Four studies evaluated urea-containing cream.
-Participants using urea reported skin improvement more often than those using placebo (one study).
-Satisfaction ratings were comparably positive between the two groups (one study).
-Urea-containing cream improved dryness more often (physician assessment) (one study) and led to fewer flares (one study), but more adverse events were reported in this group.
+Participants using urea cream reported improvement more often than those using control (1 study).
+Satisfaction ratings in both groups were comparably positive (1 study).
+Urea-containing cream improved dryness more often (physician assessment) (1 study) and led to fewer flares (1 study), but with more adverse events reported.

-Three studies assessed glycerol-containing moisturiser versus vehicle or placebo.
-More participants in the glycerol group considered their skin to be improved (one study), as did the physicians, but this was not considered important enough for patients.
+Three studies assessed glycerol-containing moisturiser versus control.
+More participants in the glycerol group considered their skin to be improved (1 study), as did physicians, but these differences were not meaningful for patients.
 Participant satisfaction was not addressed.
 There was no difference in the number of adverse events reported.

-Four studies investigated oat-containing moisturisers versus no treatment or vehicle.
-No differences between groups were observed for participant assessment of improvement (one study), satisfaction (one study), or physician-assessed improvement (three studies).
-However, fewer flares were reported in the oat group (one study), and less topical corticosteroids were needed (two studies).
+Four studies investigated oat-containing moisturisers versus no treatment or control.
+No differences between groups were observed for participant-assessed improvement (1 study), participant satisfaction (1 study), or physician-assessed improvement (3 studies).
+However, the oat group had fewer flares (1 study), and a reduced need for topical corticosteroids (2 studies).
 Oat creams caused more adverse events.

-Participants considered moisturisers more than twice as effective in improving eczema than placebo, vehicle, or no moisturiser (five studies) and more effective on itch (seven studies).
-Participants in both treatment arms reported comparable satisfaction (three studies).
-According to the physicians, moisturisers decreased eczema severity more than the control (12 studies) and led to fewer flares (six studies).
-There were no differences between the groups in the number of adverse events reported.
+When we compared all moisturisers against no moisturiser or control, overall, participants considered moisturisers to be more than twice as effective in improving eczema than no moisturiser or control (5 studies), and more effective for itch (7 studies).
+Participants in both treatment arms reported comparable satisfaction (3 studies).
+According to physicians, moisturisers decreased eczema severity more than the control (12 studies), and led to fewer flares (6 studies).
+There were no differences between groups for the number of adverse events reported.

-Topical corticosteroids were more effective in improving eczema when used together with a moisturiser, rather than used alone, according to the physicians (three studies) and also reduced the number of flares (one study).
-The combination was also favoured more by participants.
-Participant-assessed disease severity was not addressed in this comparison.
+According to physicians, topical corticosteroids were more effective at improving eczema when used with a moisturiser, rather than used alone (3 studies), and also reduced the number of flares (1 study).
+This combination was also favoured by participants, though participant-assessed disease severity was not addressed.
 There was no difference in the number of adverse events reported.

 Quality of the evidence

-There was high certainty evidence for physician assessments of disease severity comparing glycerol-containing creams to control and 'all moisturisers versus control'.
-For most other outcomes in the various comparisons, there was low to moderate certainty evidence.
-The most important reasons for lowering the certainty of evidence were risk of bias in studies (e.g. no blinding, or missing data) or too few participants leading to less precise results.
+There was high certainty evidence for physician-assessed disease severity for glycerol-containing creams versus control and all moisturisers versus control.
+For most other outcomes across comparisons, there was low to moderate certainty evidence.
+The most important reasons for lowering the certainty of evidence were risk of bias in studies (e.g. no blinding, or missing data), or too few participants, which leads to less precise results.

-Most moisturisers showed some beneficial effects, producing better results when used with active treatment, prolonging time to flare, and reducing the number of flares and amount of topical corticosteroids needed to achieve similar reductions in eczema severity.
+Most moisturisers showed some beneficial effects; prolonging time to flare, reducing the number of flares and the amount of topical corticosteroids needed to achieve similar reductions in eczema severity.
+Moisturisers combined with active treatment gave better results than active treatment alone.
 We did not find reliable evidence that one moisturiser is better than another.

 To assess the effects of moisturisers for eczema.

-We searched the following databases to December 2015: Cochrane Skin Specialised Register, CENTRAL, MEDLINE, Embase, LILACS, the GREAT database.
+We searched the following databases to December 2015: Cochrane Skin Specialised Register, CENTRAL, MEDLINE, Embase, LILACS, and GREAT.
 We searched five trials registers and checked references of included and excluded studies for further relevant trials.